Lazar Marin

-Lazar Enev Marin (Лазар Енев Марин; born 9 February 1994) is a Bulgarian professional footballer who plays as a left-back for Slavia Sofia.
+Lazar Enev Marin (Лазар Енев Марин; born 9 February 1994) is a Bulgarian professional footballer who plays as a left-back or centre-back for First League club Slavia Sofia.

 Club career

 Early career

 Marin began his career at the Spartak Plovdiv academy but moved to Botev Plovdiv along with Radoslav Terziev, Lachezar Angelov and Rosen Andonov in January 2012.
 In February 2013, he joined Rakovski on loan to gain first team experience.
 In June 2014, Marin was recalled by his parent club after spending 1 1/2 years with Rakovski and making 34 league appearances.

 Botev Plovdiv

 2014–15 season

 On 7 December 2014, Marin was included in the starting lineup as a left defender during a 2–0 win over PFC Haskovo.
 A week later he played again 90 minutes and made a solid performance during a 1–0 loss from Ludogorets Razgrad.

 On 15 March 2015, Marin participated in the final 30 minutes during a 2–0 home win of Botev Plovdiv over CSKA Sofia.
 He came on as a substitute for Momchil Tsvetanov and played on the atypical for him position of a left midfielder.
 A week later, on 22 March, Marin again came on as a substitute and again played on the same position during the 0–0 draw with Ludogorets Razgrad.

 On 18 April Marin was included in the starting lineup for the 1–1 draw with Beroe Stara Zagora.
 He played well but was replaced on the half time due to an injury.

 On 3 May 2015, Marin came on a substitute and made an assist for the goal of Tomáš Jirsák during the 3–1 defeat from Ludogorets Razgrad.

 Soon after Petar Penchev decided to start using Lazar Marin in more attacking role he scored his first goal in A grupa.
 On 16 May Marin opened the score with a right footed shot, although he prefers to play with the left foot, during the 3–2 win over CSKA Sofia.
 In the same game Marin also provided an assist to Ivan Tsvetkov.
 A week later, on 23 May, Marin scored again but this time Botev Plovdiv lost with 2–1 the away game versus Beroe Stara Zagora.